 How to Calculate Interest on a Loan in Excel (5 Methods)

-1. Determining Fixed Loan Repayment for Every Month or Year
+Method 1 – Determining the Fixed Loan Repayment for Every Month of the Year

 Interest on a Loan in Microsoft Excel